Imagine if Ketanji Brown Jackson Got to Play by Clarence Thomas’ Rules

 After embracing these political operatives for four years, Senate Republicans abruptly flipped their standards once Biden took office.
 They will now scour Jackson’s record for the slightest whiff of partisanship and smear her with guilt by association.
 This process has already begun: Senate Minority Leader Mitch McConnell released a statement on Friday criticizing Jackson for being “the favored choice of far-left dark-money groups that have spent years attacking the legitimacy and structure of the Court itself.”

-If Republican Senators were consistent, they wouldn’t bother even trying to evaluate Jackson’s alleged secret political agenda in the coming weeks.
-Justice Thomas’ career on the bench and his practice of flouting every ethical rule and cannon suggests that this scrutiny matters not at all; once you are confirmed you may do as you wish without consequences.
+If Republican senators were consistent, they wouldn’t bother even trying to evaluate Jackson’s alleged secret political agenda in the coming weeks.
+Clarence Thomas’ career on the bench and his practice of flouting every ethical rule and canon suggest that this scrutiny matters not at all; once you are confirmed, you may do as you wish without consequences.
 That rule would terrify them if they applied it to their own judges.
 Until that day comes, there’s no reason to pretend that Jackson’s hearings are anything more than political theater.
 In the Senate, Republicans will question whether she is truly independent and ethical.
 Jackson will prove to be a fair-minded and apolitical justice.
-But as Thomas has now proven beyond all doubt, all she must do is play that role for the next few weeks, at which point then she can do whatever she wants, forever, with impunity.
+But as Thomas has now proved beyond all doubt, all she must do is play that role for the next few weeks, at which point she can then do whatever she wants, forever, with impunity.